KTMB Staff

 Stephanie has 20 years of experience in finance and management and started volunteering with KTMB over a decade ago.
 She has a bachelor's degree in Speech Communications with a minor in Business Administration from UNR.
 Stephanie has lived in the Truckee Meadows most of her life and has a deep appreciation and respect for nature and her community.
 She loves to spend time with her husband, two boys, and extended family; read; travel whenever she can; bake; and be outdoors.

 As the Sustainability Education Program Manager, Kim is responsible for educating community members on the importance of living in a clean and beautiful area, as well as aiding businesses on their journey to becoming green!
 Prior to that, she obtained her degree in Environmental Policy from UNR in 2012, spent four years teaching overseas, and served as KTMB’s Education Coordinator AmeriCorps Vista.
-Apart from talking about trash, Kim enjoys spending time with her husband and dog, exploring the great outdoors, and discovering new hobbies.
+Apart from talking about trash, Kim enjoys running, yoga, and adventures with her husband, daughter and dog.

 Originally from Vegas, Amanda came to Reno to get her bachelor's in Wildlife Ecology and Conservation from UNR.
 She has always had a passion for community service, completing three AmeriCorps terms, one at Urban Roots and two at the Nevada Department of Wildlife.
 In 2021 she received the Governor's Point of Light award from Nevada Volunteers for her program development at NDOW.
 She is now responsible for planning and coordinating KTMB's established volunteer programs, as well as maintaining and growing connections with our volunteers and community partners.
 In her free time she can be found birdwatching, reading, or playing dungeons and dragons with her friends.